cadCAD-org/cadcad-rust-poc/README.md

 #### HashMap vs BTreeMap test - with config_prey_predator_integer.rs (ver.
 5-Dec-21):

 Summary:
-Using BTreeMap State and Signal structs, we get the result with %38 less time.
+For this example where we have small sized State object, using BTreeMap for State and Signal structs, we get the result with %38 less time compared to using HashMap.

 ```